 A big part of a bookseller’s time is spent on networking.
 After all, it’s not what you know, it’s who you know, right?
 So it’s essential to know some good forums and mailing lists that fellow booksellers and potential buyers hang out at.

 AbeBooks has two great forums – a community forum and a Booksleuth forum (the last one is for people who can’t remember the name of a book so they leave clues and maybe you know the book they mean?).
 They also have a Bookseller’s forum but you can’t enter that one unless you are a premium AbeBooks member.

-Another excellent forum is the one operated by Auctionbytes (full disclosure – I used to be a columnist for Auctionbytes).
-Their book forum is regularly visited by lots of book sellers and I made quite a few good deals with overseas sellers here.
+Another excellent forum is the one operated by Auctionbytes (full disclosure – I used to be a columnist for Auctionbytes). is regularly visited by lots of book sellers and I made quite a few good deals with overseas sellers here.
 Well worth making an account and visiting regularly.

 A good mailing list is one operated by BookFinder called Insider.
 When I last used it, it was VERY busy with lots of daily updates by other members, most of them professional booksellers.

 Make It Easier For Customers To Buy From Your Website

 As well as the common selling sites such as eBay and Amazon Marketplace, many booksellers also choose to sell from their websites.
 There are many premium software packages out there for installing a checkout system on your site but the two easiest and cheapest are Paypal and Google Checkout.
 Both offer HTML widgets that you can place on your site and when the customer clicks through, they will be taken directly to that site to pay with their credit card.
 The use of the logos are free and you only pay Paypal and Google Checkout a small percentage of your sale.

 If you insist on building your own checkout system and / or you want to have some good looking payment logos for your site, Smashing Magazine recently brought out a downloadable list of credit card graphics which you can freely use.